obniz/obniz/doc/ble-peripheral.md

 # Use obniz as ble peripheral

 ## advertisement.start()
-Start advertisement .
+This starts advertisement of BLE.
-Before call this function, you should call setAdvData/setAdvDataRaw for set data.
+Before calling this function, you should call setAdvData/setAdvDataRaw to set data.

 ```Javascript
 // Javascript Example